-IHPME is affiliated with the University of Toronto School of Public Policy and Governance.
-The Institute supports The Collaborative Program in Public Health Policy, a cross-disciplinary program providing graduate students with exemplary training in public health policy.
+IHPME is affiliated with Public Policy at the Munk School of Global Affairs and Public Policy at the University of Toronto.
+The Institute supports the Collaborative Specialization in Public Health Policy, a cross-disciplinary program providing graduate students with exemplary training in public health policy.

 Learn more about studying Health Policy through the MSc & PhD Health Services Research